Impact of anisotropic cosmic-ray transport on the gamma-ray signatures in the Galactic Center: Impact of source spectra on count profile

 \section{Impact of source spectra on count profile}

 In section \ref{ssec:profiles} the impact of the anisotropy on the resulting count profiles is shown.
-This analysis was only done for the case of a power-law injection with a slope $\alpha_s = 2$.
-Here we show the difference for changing this index.
-In Fig.~\ref{app:fig:chi2_alpha} the reduced $\chi^2$ values for different injection indices is shown.
-In the latitudinal profile the best fit value of $\epsilon = 0.3$ stays for all injection indices.
-Only for the longitudinal profile the isotropic diffusion is preferred for indices $\alpha_s \geq 2.2$.
+This analysis was only done for the case of a power-law injection with a slope $\alpha_s = 2$, which is consistent with the results from section \ref{ssec:SED}.
+In general no strong trend is observed.
+Only for the most extreme source indices $\alpha_s \geq 2.7$ some changes in the preferred anisotropy can be seen.
+But this steep injection scenario can be excluded from SED fitting in section \ref{ssec:SED}.

-For the \cyl source distribution there are more changes with the injection index visible.
-But in all cases the intermediate anisotropy $\epsilon = 0.1$ is still preferred in both profiles.

 The general statement in sec.~\ref{ssec:profiles} does not change due to the choice of $\alpha_s = 2.0$.